 BUSINESS MANAGEMENT CONSULTING 2.0 CREATIVITY

-I’ve been reading Tim Ferriss’ latest book “Tools of Titans” and one interesting lesson jumped out from the director Robert Rodriguez.
+I’ve been reading Tim Ferriss’ latest book “Tools of Titans,” and one exciting lesson jumped out from the director Robert Rodriguez.
 He attributed a lot of his success in Hollywood to having faith, creativity and the willingness to begin.

 This is very important for business management consultants to bring to the table.
-Often business challenges do not have clearly defined answers.
-Especially when the whole business machine is taken into consideration.
+Often business challenges do not have clearly defined answers; especially when you take the whole business machine is into consideration.
 There are people involved, which often complicate things on a level by themselves.

 Why are these three things important?